Raymond van Barneveld: 2019 season and retirement

 Van Barneveld was eliminated in the second round of the 2019 World Championship by Darius Labanauskas.
 He was invited to the 2019 Premier League Darts, being eliminated after the first phase, having been bottom of the table after nine matches.
 Following the elimination, Van Barneveld announced his immediate retirement on 28 March, before reversing the decision a day later.

 He retired following a 3–1 defeat to American Darin Young in the first round of the 2020 World Championship, a result he claimed he could "never forgive" himself for.

 2021 season: Comeback

-On 23 September 2020, Van Barneveld announced his intention to compete in the PDC Q-School for 2021, reversing his decision to retire.
+On 23 September 2020, Van Barneveld announced his intention to compete in the 2021 PDC Q-School, reversing his decision to retire.

-He qualified for the second phase of Q-school after winning through on points before securing his two year tour card on the last day finishing 3rd on the Order of Merit.
+He qualified for the second phase of Q-School after winning through on points before securing his two year tour card on the last day finishing 3rd on the European Q-School Order of Merit.

 On 27 February, Van Barneveld won his first tournament after his comeback at just the third time of asking, at the Players Championship 3 in Bolton.
-His 8–6 victory over Joe Cullen marked his first individual PDC title since the 2014 Premier League, and first ranking title since 2013.
+His 8–6 victory over Joe Cullen in the final marked his first individual PDC title since the 2014 Premier League, and first ranking title since 2013.
+Van Barneveld's run to the final included a 6–1 win against Darius Labanauskas in the last 16, a 6–2 triumph over Alan Soutar at the quarter-final stage and a 7–3 victory in the semi-finals against Ian White.